turingschool/curriculum/source/projects/idea_box.markdown

 * When you create an idea you can specify an image
 * When you create a resource for an idea you can specify an image
-* You are ablew to upload an image that will be associated with the idea
+* You are able to upload an image that will be associated with the idea
 * When viewing an idea the image is displayed within the idea
 * When viewing a resource the image is displayed within that resource